-Even having invertible neural transform as studied in~\cite{helminger2021lossy,xie2021enhanced}, the quantization error may also be amplified during decoding for lossy compression.
-For either case, $f_D()$ and $f_E()$ are made up of a stack of convolutional layers that consist of linear convolution, activation function, and possible spatial re-sampling (or spatial-channel shuffling), with which it would potentially amplify any perturbation through layer-by-layer computation and lead to unexpected impairments.
-As explained in previous work~\cite{AdvExp_Goodfellow}, linear behavior in high-dimensional spaces is sufficient to cause the vulnerability of deep neural networks against adversarial examples, implying that deep neural transform based NIC methods are very possibly vulnerable to input pertubation.
+Even having invertible neural transform as studied in~\cite{helminger2021lossy,xie2021enhanced}, the quantization error in lossy compression may also be amplified during the layer-by-layer decoding process.
+For either case, $f_D()$ and $f_E()$ are made up of a stack of convolutional layers that consist of linear convolution, non-linear activation, and optional spatial re-sampling, with which it would potentially amplify specific perturbation through layer-by-layer computation and finally lead to unexpected impairments.

+As explained in previous works~\cite{AdvExp_Goodfellow, Moosavi-Dezfooli_2016_CVPR}, nonlinear neural networks are still too linear to resist linear adversarial perturbation.
+By iteratively updating the adversarial perturbation with smaller steps, linear adversarial perturbation in high-dimensional spaces is sufficient to cause the vulnerability issue of underlying deep neural networks.
+A successful attack to image-to-image networks also implies that deep neural transform based NIC methods are potentially vulnerable to adversarial perturbation.